efreham1/root/proj/code_quality_report.md

 bugs were more easily caught.
 ### #5
 All code is well abstracted into modules and functions.
 All functions have clear purposes and a name that reflects that purpose.
-All variables also has clear names.
+All variables also have clear names.
 This means that the code is easy to understand if one understands C-syntax.
 The abstraction also helps if the code is to be refactored.
 ### #6
 No unneccasary one-liners or global variables or any other ugly hacks.
 This ensures readability, maintainability,